Mirasaura: Classification

 In their phylogenetic analysis, Spiekman and colleagues recovered Mirasaura as a member of the Drepanosauromorpha, as the sister taxon to Longisquama.
-The exact position of drepanosauromorphs within the reptile clade Neodiapsida is uncertain due to the presence of an unresolved polytomy at the base of this clade.
+The exact position of drepanosauromorphs within the sauropsid clade Neodiapsida is uncertain due to the presence of an unresolved polytomy at the base of this group.
 These results are displayed in the cladogram below:

+Paleobiology

+Mirasaura has been suggested to have been a tree-dwelling (arboreal) organism that, like other drepanosaurs, probably had a prehensile tail and likely fed on insects and other small invertebrates.
+The single vertical row of back structures of Mirasaura and Longisquama were not effective for gliding, but instead likely served as elaborate display structures.